Our Services

 If you notice any of the following, seek medical attention promptly:

 In some cases, doctors cannot find a specific cause for chronic edema.
-If you experience recurring swelling without an obvious trigger and want to better understand your symptoms, you can use Ubie's free AI-powered Idiopathic Edema symptom checker to gather insights and create a helpful discussion guide for your next doctor's appointment.
+If you experience recurring swelling without an obvious trigger and want to better understand what might be causing your symptoms, you can check your symptoms using Ubie's free AI-powered tool to help identify potential patterns and prepare informed questions before your next doctor's appointment.

 Natural diuretics can offer relief for mild water weight, but they're not a substitute for professional medical advice.
 Always speak to your doctor if you experience: